sdutta9/Android-Projects/Food Menu/README.md

-First Android Master/Detail App
+Food Menu App
 ================================

-First universal master/detail application for Android tablets and phones that incorporates custom data.
-Documentation is located at www.mobileappdocs.com.
+This is a simple mobile app which follows Master detail application style for Android tablets and phones to incorporate a simple food menu item and items details for a hypothetical resturant.
+The data is being loded from a txt file by using string tokenizer class.